 For mathematical simplification, we do not include two key components of conventional transformers---layer normalization \citep{xiong2020layernormalizationtransformerarchitecture} and non-linear activations (MLP layers).
-That said, the model \eqref{eq:LSA_LCA_model} is highly-nonlinear in $\bX $ and the final LSA readout is itself a non-linear (cubic) transformation of the learned embedding $\bE_{\bF}$.
-Additionally, we notice qualitative similarities between the minima both with and without layer normalization (see Figure \ref{fig:loss_landscape}, Appendix \ref{app:loss_landscapes}).
+In Section~\ref{sec:numerics} (Table \ref{tab:avmnist_main}), we incorporate these components, together with other refinements, into our architecture to empirically validate the mechanisms motivated by our theory.
+That said, note the model \eqref{eq:LSA_LCA_model} is highly-nonlinear in $\bX $ and the final LSA readout is itself a non-linear (cubic) transformation of the learned embedding $\bE_{\bF}$.
+Additionally, we notice qualitative similarities between the minima of the loss landscape both with and without layer normalization (Figure \ref{fig:loss_landscape}, Appendix \ref{app:loss_landscapes}).